mvanthoor/rustic-book/src/board_functionality/introduction.md

 If the move is legal or not in that position, is not the responsibility of the board to determine.
 It is something the engine needs to decide, before the move even happens.
 This is critical if you want to write an engine that can play different variants of chess.
-Such an engine can have different move generators and different rule sets, even though each variant uses the same board and the same pieces.
+Such an engine can have a different move generator and a different rule set compared to Western chess (or, it could even have multiple move generators and rule sets), even though each variant uses the same board and the same pieces.
+It should be possible to move pieces around as the engine sees fit according to its move generator and rule set.

 >**Sidenote**: You will find the make() and unmake() functions in the
 >playmove.rs file, which belongs to the board.
 I can imagine that this is